-Mandarin Orange Curd is a luscious, sweet fruit spread with only 4 ingredients.
+This Mandarin Orange Curd recipe is a luscious, sweet fruit spread with only 4 ingredients.
 It’s perfect for spreading on toast, biscuits, scones, serving with fruit, or using in many other delicious ways.

-Guess how many ingredients this recipe has??
-FOUR!!
-Only 4 simple ingredients: Halos Mandarins, eggs, sugar, and butter.
+This recipe has only 4 simple ingredients: mandarin oranges, eggs, sugar, and butter.
 That’s it!

-If you want to add some mandarin zest to your curd, you’ll want to zest a couple manadarins before juicing.
-I like the specks of color and flavor the zest gives, so I go for it.
-This can be skipped, though, if you’d rather not mess with it.
-Then, you’ll juice those Halos Mandarins for every little drop they can give you.
+After you have your zest, you’ll be ready to juice mandarin oranges.
 After juicing, enjoy the wonderful way your kitchen will smell.
-After I was done juicing, my youngest son came into the kitchen and said “what’s smells good??”
+After I was done juicing, my youngest son came into the kitchen and said: “what smells good??”
 Seriously, my whole kitchen smelled delicious just from juicing them.

 Once the mixture has thickened (to about 170 degrees F on a candy thermometer), remove from the heat and whisk in your butter and mandarin zest.